embassy-rs/stm32-data/README.md

 ## Peripheral mapping (perimap)

-The python scripts have a map to match peripherals to the right version in all chips, the [perimap](https://github.com/embassy-rs/stm32-data/blob/main/stm32data/__main__.py#L84).
+The script has a map to match peripherals to the right version in all chips, the [perimap](https://github.com/embassy-rs/stm32-data/blob/main/src/chips.rs#L109).

 When parsing a chip, for each peripheral a "key" string is constructed using this format: `CHIP:PERIPHERAL_NAME:IP_NAME:IP_VERSION`, where:
 - `CHIP`: full chip name, for example `STM32L443CC`